Why are sales conversion rates important?

 Thirdly after the qualification process has been completed your bot closes the prospect, PS Bot says “Great, we can certainly help you with that?” and offers two further options “would you like to speak to a consultant” or “would you like to book an appointment in their diary”

 And there you go, really easily chat qualified lead ready to buy.

-In fact it does and I wrote an ebook that covers off 10 huge brands using chatbots for ordering and customer service, yet none of these revealed the conversion rates.
-I then list 10 B2B businesses using leadbots who have listed the impact it has had to their conversions, sales and lead statistics.
+In fact, it does and I wrote an ebook that covers 10 huge brands using chatbots for ordering and customer service, yet none of these revealed the conversion rates.
+I then list 10 B2B businesses using lead bots who have listed the impact it has had on their conversions, sales and leads statistics.